fedefortu8/CI2024_project-work/README.md

 # CI2024 Project Work

-The project has been developed in collaboration with Mattia Ottoborgo and Yuri Pettorossi.

 ## Introduction
 The goal of the project has been the development of a symbolic regression to extract a formula that best represents the distribution of 8 datasets.
-This project has been done in collaboration with Federico Fortunati and Yuri Pettorossi.
+This project has been done in collaboration with Mattia Ottoborgo and Yuri Pettorossi.

 ## Methodology
 In order to accomplish this task, we have implemented a genetic programming algorithm which returns a formula as a combination of different operators and constants.
 The formula is obtained through a series of Permutations and Crossovers.
 The algorithm is interrupted when a target number of generations is reached.
 The best candidate is obtained as the candidate with the lowest MSE.
 Each candidate is represented as a tree data structure.
 Each node can represent either an operator or a constant.